 “Thank you for speaking at our State Leaders Workshop!
 You were a real hit!
 We heard nothing but positive comments from our State Chapter Leaders.
 I am confident that they left motivated and energized to effectively recruit and motivate more audiology advocates.” –Jodi Chappell, Director of Health Care Policy, American Academy of Audiology

 “Amy's enthusiasm is contagious.
 I will use this information in formalizing our PAC member appreciation program.
 It’s a great topic.
-I wish we had more time.” –Callie Jill Denton, Public Affairs Manager, Kansas Trial Lawyers Association
+I wish we had more time.” –Callie Jill Denton, Executive Director, Kansas Association for Justice

 “It’s kind of like the skater or diver who gets a score of 6 across the board from all the judges.
 Amy received perfect ratings from all of our Member Activism Coordinators for two of her training programs.
 I believe it was because she put the time and effort into understanding our organization and our needs before the session and then had an energy level that kept everyone motivated to learn.” –Steve Woods, Vice President, State Public Policy, National Federation of Independent Business